studyindepth/learn-you-some-english/day3-figureout-workout.md

   * **figure out how, what, etc.** I can't figure out how to do this.
 2. To calculate an amount or cost of something (synonym **work out**)
   * Have you figured out how much the trip will cost.
+3. To develop in a successful way
+ * My job didn't work out.
+ * Things have worked out quite well for us.

 ## work out